 ABSTRACT

 Behavioral patterns can be understood as typical and repeating features of user's behavior during their visit of website.
 In this work we represent behavioral patterns as frequent itemsets of actions frequently taken by user's in their sessions.
 Frequent source of knowledge about behavior of users are web logs and actions taken during their visits to website aggregated to sessions.
 Whole process of processing web logs, finding behavioral patterns and their analysis is also known as Web Usage Mining.
 Found behavioral patterns may be used to create recommendations, predict user’s intentions (which can be used to cache predicted pages), as support for website design change or complex understanding of website users’ behavior.
 Existing methods of Web Usage Mining usually search for behavioral patterns common for whole set of web site users in static web logs.
 This work responds to actual trend of Web personalization and focusing on needs of individual users and also challenge to mine knowledge from fast streaming data.
 We propose solution that is able to process data about user sessions as streaming data and search for behavioral patterns telling us not only about behavior of global community of users, but also about actual behavior and changes in behavior of smaller user communities.
-We evaluate contribution of combining global and group behavioral patterns in their application to recommendation task.
+We evaluate contribution of combining global and group behavioral patterns in their application in recommendation task.
 We also observe way this method is able to detect unique behavior of specific groups of users in domain of e-learning system and newspapers web portal.

 CCS CONCEPTS